oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

-The MQTT CONNECT control packet includes a `Keep Alive` property ([MQTT-v5.0](#mqtt-v50) section 3.1.2.10) that defines a time interval within which a Client connected to a Broker must send a Control Packet to the Broker to prevent the Broker from disconnecting from the Client.
+The MQTT CONNECT control packet includes a `Keep Alive` property ([MQTT-v5.0](#mqtt-v50) section 3.1.2.10) that defines a time interval within which a Client connected to a Broker must send a control packet to the Broker to prevent the Broker from disconnecting from the Client.
 The PINGREQ control packet can be sent if the Client has no other traffic to process.
 The MQTT specification notes that "The actual value of the Keep Alive is